-Department of Statistics, North Carolina State University, Raleigh, NC, 27607, U.S.A., asyang24@ncsu.edu, bsliu48@ncsu.edu dxiaofei.wang@duke.edu symptoms not captured in the medical charts to assign treatments.
+1Department of Statistics, North Carolina State University, Raleigh, NC, 27607, U.S.A., ^asyang24@ncsu.edu, ^bsliu48@ncsu.edu

+2Department of Biostatistics, University of North Carolina, Chapel Hill, 27599, U.S.A., ^cdzeng@email.unc.edu symptoms not captured in the medical charts to assign treatments.
 Alternatively, certain prognostic factors are measured with errors due to technological limitations.
 Unmeasured confounding presents a major threat to causal inference from observational studies.
 Classical approaches to mitigating bias due to unmeasured confounding include instrumental variables (Angrist, Imbens and Rubin, 1996), negative controls (Kuroki and Pearl, 2014), and sensitivity analysis (Robins, Rotnitzky and Scharfstein, 2000).
 In particular, sensitivity analysis is often recommended to assess the robustness of the study conclusion to no unmeasured confounding.
-Many authors have implemented sensitivity analysis using the so-called confounding function (Kasza, Wolfe and Schuster, 2017, Robins, Rotnitzky and Scharfstein, 2000, Yang and Lok, 2017); namely, the difference of the potential outcome means between the treatment groups given the measured covariates due to the unmeasured confounders.
+Many authors have implemented sensitivity analysis using the so-called confounding function (Robins, Rotnitzky and Scharfstein, 2000, Yang and Lok, 2018, Kasza, Wolfe and Schuster, 2017); namely, the difference of the potential outcome means between the treatment groups given the measured covariates due to the unmeasured confounders.
 Because the observational studies carry no information about confounding biases due to unmeasured confounders, the confounding function is not identifiable based solely on the observational studies.

-&lt;sup>2Department of Biostatistics, University of North Carolina, Chapel Hill, 27599, U.S.A., cdzeng@email.unc.edu Department of Biostatistics and Bioinformatics, Duke University, Durham, 27708, U.S.A.,
+3Department of Biostatistics and Bioinformatics, Duke University, Durham, 27708, U.S.A.,